woodsshin/GameServer/README_EN.md

 - **Asynchronous gRPC callback proxies**: Proxy objects following the `UBlueprintAsyncActionBase` pattern wrap matchmaking/session-creation RPCs in `OnSuccess`/`OnFail` delegates.
 In `WITH_EDITOR` builds, these return failure immediately without making a real backend call, cutting off network dependencies during PIE testing.
 - **GameLift fleet orchestration**: On boot, the dedicated server polls its own matchmaking backend to register itself, and validates the PlayerSessionId issued by the GameLift SDK in `PreLogin`.
 The race condition where GameLift's `StartGameSession` request arrives before SDK initialization completes is absorbed with a pending flag.
 - **Replication-based team system**: Team creation, invitations, and role changes are handled exclusively through Server RPCs, with `GameStateBase` acting as the single source of truth for team state and propagating only the result to clients via `OnRep_*`.
+- **Custom Replication Graph**: Subclasses the stock `UReplicationGraph` to explicitly route each actor class to a replication node.
+Class → node mappings are cached in an `enum` lookup table and resolved by walking the inheritance chain, so a subclass inherits its parent's routing without needing a registration of its own.
+Unregistered classes are surfaced through a warning log.

 → See [Seedworld/README_EN.md](./Seedworld/README_EN.md) for details.